AdiEcho/media/criterion/readme.md

 6. name on card
 7. card number
    - they check the card number, so must use new card
+   - $15
 8. expiration
 9. CVC
 10. zip
 11. start subscription
+12. The card has insufficient funds to complete the purchase
+13. VPN
+14. start subscription
+15. The credit card was declined
+16. no paypal

 ## android